 The artifacts are displayed in Karangasem, Buleleng, and the front pavilion.
 In the Karangasem pavilion, visitors will get to see the old Balinese coffins.
 Along with an old inscription that tells the history of the Balinese kingdoms era.
 Some of the artifacts collections even come from the prehistoric era in Bali.

-Meanwhile, the collection in Buleleng pavilion is mostly the old Balinese houseware.
-The old tools for farming and fishing gear used by people back then.
+Meanwhile, the collection in the Buleleng pavilion is mostly old Balinese houseware.
+The old tools for farming and fishing gear were used by people back then.
 Other valuable tools include weapons the Balinese used to survive, the hunting and cooking tools.

 Nonetheless, still, the Tabanan pavilion is the one keeping the most impressive artifacts in Bali.
 An artifact, a Balinese dagger named Keris.
 The traditional dagger Keris used to be popular many years ago.
 It has even become an essential thing in some Hindu rituals.
 Balinese believe that Keris is a magical weapon, that could cast away demons.